Seán Doherty (Roscommon politician): Support of Charles Haughey

-In 1979, Doherty was a key member of the so-called "gang of five" which supported Charles Haughey's attempt to take over the leadership of the party.
+At the 1979 Fianna Fáil leadership election, Doherty was a key member of the "gang of five" which supported Charles Haughey's campaign.
 The other members were Albert Reynolds, Mark Killilea Jnr, Tom McEllistrim and Jackie Fahey.

-Haughey was successful in the leadership contest and Doherty was rewarded by being appointed Minister of State at the Department of Justice from 1979 to 1981.
-In the short-lived 1982 Fianna Fáil government, Doherty entered the Cabinet as Minister for Justice.
-In this post, he became involved in a series of controversies.
+Haughey was successful in the contest and Doherty served as Minister of State at the Department of Justice from 1979 to 1981.
+In the short-lived 1982 Fianna Fáil government, Doherty entered cabinet as Minister for Justice.

 Dowra affair

 The brother of Seán Doherty's wife Maura, Garda Thomas Nangle, was charged with assaulting James McGovern, a native of County Fermanagh, in a public house in December 1981.
 On 27 September 1982, hours before the case was due to be heard in the District Court in Dowra, a small village in northwest County Cavan, McGovern was arrested by the Special Branch of the RUC on the basis of entirely false Garda intelligence that he was involved in terrorism.
 The case against Nangle was dismissed because the principal witness, McGovern, failed to appear in court.
 The solicitor representing Nangle was Kevin Doherty, Seán Doherty's brother.
-This 'questionable' use of Garda/RUC Special Branch liaison, set up under the 1985 Hillsborough Anglo-Irish Agreement, prevented meetings between the Garda Commissioner and the RUC chief constable for almost three years.
+This use of Garda/RUC Special Branch liaison, set up under the Anglo-Irish Agreement in 1985, prevented meetings between the Garda Commissioner and the RUC chief constable for almost three years.

 Phone tapping

-After Doherty left office it was revealed in The Irish Times that he ordered the tapping of three journalists' home telephones.
-The newspaper also disclosed that he had been interfering in the workings of the Garda and the administration of justice for both political and personal reasons.
-He immediately resigned from the party; however, he rejoined in 1984.
-At the 1989 general election, he lost his seat in Dáil Éireann to the independent candidate Tom Foxe.
+After Doherty left office it was revealed in The Irish Times that he had ordered the tapping of three journalists' home telephones.
+The newspaper also disclosed that he had been interfering in the workings of the Gardaí and the administration of justice for both political and personal reasons.
+In February 1983, he resigned from the parliamentary party.
+He was readmitted in December 1984.
+He was re-elected at the 1987 general election.

 Seanad Éireann

-He was also an unsuccessful candidate in the elections on the same day to the European Parliament, but he was later elected instead to Seanad Éireann as a Senator for the Administrative Panel and became the Cathaoirleach (Chairman) of the 19th Seanad.
+At the 1989 general election, he was defeated by the independent candidate Tom Foxe.
+He also unsuccessfully contested the 1989 European Parliament election held on the same day as the general election.
+Later in 1989, he was elected to Seanad Éireann on the Administrative Panel.
+He was elected as Cathaoirleach of the 19th Seanad.

-End of Haughey term
+Resignations of Doherty and Haughey

-In January 1992, the phone tapping scandal returned to haunt Fianna Fáil.
-Doherty announced in a television interview that he had shown transcripts of the conversations to Charles Haughey while Haughey was Taoiseach in 1982.
+Doherty declared in an interview on Nighthawks that he had shown transcripts of the tapped phone conversations to Charles Haughey while Haughey was Taoiseach in 1982.
 Doherty had previously denied this.
+On 22 January 1992, resigned as Cathaoirleach "to preserve the integrity of the House from any impact resulting from last night's disclosures".
+Haughey continued to deny the claim, but was forced to resign as leader of Fianna Fáil and as Taoiseach.

-Haughey denied the claim also, but was forced to resign from office, and then resigned as leader of Fianna Fáil.
-Doherty then regained his seat at the 1992 general election and held it until his retirement at the 2002 general election.
+Doherty was elected for Longford–Roscommon at the 1992 general election and held his seat until his retirement at the 2002 general election.